 So, what are the most popular podcasts on a national scale?
 We’re glad you asked.

-The Most Popular Podcasts in the U.S.
+The Most Popular Podcasts in America by State Count

 In first place was “Code Switch”.
 Starting as a blog in 2013, it was turned into a podcast by NPR in 2016.
 It dissects race and culture issues across the country, such as how the Hawai’ian language nearly died, how young adult fiction is covering race and oppression, and whether it’s true that dark-skinned people are more protected from the sun.
-Although it has been running for four years, it became one of NPR’s top podcasts in terms of rankings in the wake of events comprising the summer of 2020.
+Although it has been running for four years, it became one of NPR’s top podcasts in the US in terms of rankings in the wake of events comprising the summer of 2020.